PicoPlanetDev/whiteboard-recorder/README.md

 ## A recording system that creates a birds-eye view of a whiteboard recorded from any perspective

-## Branch webapp

-Replaces the prior Flask-hosted static site with a Vue and Flask webapp.
-Information below may be incorrect.

 ![Screenshot of the homepage of Whiteboard Recorder](https://raw.githubusercontent.com/PicoPlanetDev/whiteboard-recorder/master/screenshots/homepage.png)

 ## Requirements